OpenMobileAlliance/githubpages-doc-guidelines/content/en/howtoExample.md

            class: text-uppercase
 ```

-The content of this webpage can be be foudn here, [TestFest](https://raw.githubusercontent.com/OpenMobileAlliance/oma_github_pages/main/content/testfests.md).
+The content of this webpage can be be found in [TestFest](https://raw.githubusercontent.com/OpenMobileAlliance/oma_github_pages/main/content/testfests.md).